waku-org/pm/README.md

 - OR MAY be tracked as a GH Pull Request
     - that MUST be labelled with related _Epic_ label (`E:...`),
 - MUST have an _acceptance criteria_ and/or a list of _tasks_ (that can be other GH issues).

+Finally, for _Tasks_ that do not belong to a given _Epic_ or _Milestone_:
+- MUST have either labels:
+  - `bug`: This is a bug, likely reported by a user
+  - `enhancement`: This is an enhancement out of the scope of the technical roadmap, likely reported by a user
+    - Major enhancements should be carefully reviewed and prioritized.
+  - `documentation`: Documentation improvement or correction.
+  - `dependencies`: Upgrade dependencies in a timely manner to avoid time wasting when the dependency upgrade becomes critical.

 Which means, in terms of _navigation_: